bhoffman0/CSAwesome2/_sources/Unit2-Selection-and-Iteration/topic-2-8-for-loops.rst

 Three Parts of a For Loop
 --------------------------

-A for-loop combines all 3 parts of writing a loop in one line to initialize, test, and change the loop control variable.
+A for-loop combines all 3 parts of writing a loop in one line to initialize, test, and update the loop control variable.
 The 3 parts are separated by semicolons (``;``).
-Each of the three parts of a ``for`` loop declaration is optional (initialization, condition, and change), but the semicolons are not optional.
+Each of the three parts of a ``for`` loop declaration is optional (initialization; Boolean expression; update), but the semicolons are not optional.

 .. code-block:: java

-  for (initialize; test condition; change)
+  for (initialize; test; update)
   {
      loop body
   }

 The for-loop is almost a shortcut way to write a while loop with all three steps that you need in one line.
+A ``for`` loop can be rewritten into an equivalent ``while`` loop (and vice versa).

 .. figure:: Figures/compareForAndWhile.png
     :width: 600px